52North/WPS/README.md

   * 52n-wps-webadmin
   * 52n-wps-webapp

 For details see the LICENSE and NOTICE files.
-Be aware that some modules contain their own LICENSE and NOTICE files.
+Be aware that some modules contain their own LICENSE and NOTICE files.It should be noted that the WPS Framework uses a set of MIME types for labelling which are not mentioned in the legal set of MIME types.